opinion

 Why It Works

 When you crack a line that lands, it’s not about being clever; it’s about building trust.
 The nervous giggle gives way to a full laugh, and suddenly the customer feels free to ask genuine questions.
 They’ll tell you what they’re actually looking for instead of skirting around it.
-They’ll buy what excites them instead of settling for what feels “safe” or get them out the door quicker.
-And they’ll come back, because your store doesn’t just sell products — it sells comfort.
+They’ll buy what excites them instead of settling for what feels “safe” or will get them out the door quicker.
+And the bonus?
+They come back, because your store doesn’t just sell products — it sells comfort.

 Lighten Up, Sell More